EyeBrawler/Reviewer2/Deployment/README.md

 ```bash
 cd Reviewer2/Reviewer2.Data
 ```
+At this point, make sure you have the DOTNET SDK.
+See [this Microsoft documentation](https://learn.microsoft.com/en-us/dotnet/core/install/linux-ubuntu-install?tabs=dotnet10&pivots=os-linux-ubuntu-2404) for more information.

 Set your user secrets.
 Change fields like passwords and names to match the values you specified when creating the container.
 ```bash